|AHELP for CIAO 4.2||

 Calculate statistics from hrc_calc_dead_time and a GTI

 hrc_dtfstats infile outfile [gtifile] [maincol] [errcol] [chisqlim] [clobber] [verbose]

-hrc_dtfstats computes the simple mean deadtime factor in an input hrc deadtime factor (dtf1) file and applies a chi-square test to the individual deadtime factors in the dtf1 to determine whether the deadtime is variable.
+hrc_dtfstats computes the variance-weighted mean deadtime factor in an input hrc deadtime factor (dtf1) file and applies a simple chi-square test to the individual deadtime factors in the dtf1 to determine whether the deadtime is variable.
 The task can optionally use a file containing good time intervals (GTIs) to filter the dead time factor records on the GTI.
 If a GTI file is provided, dead time records which are not entirely included in GTIs are excluded from the statistics calculations.